slaclab/slac-buildroot-docker/README.md

 After the build is complete, use `get-images.sh` to extract the images from the container:
 ```
-./get-images.sh -t 2019.08 -t 2019.08-i686
+./get-images.sh -t 2025.02 -t 2025.02-i686
 ```

-The resulting images will be in `images/buildroot-2019.08-i686`.
+The resulting images will be in `images/buildroot-2025.02-i686`.

 ### Development

 `Dockerfile.dev` defines a development container that can be used to compile the buildroot images for iterative development.
-Due to the age of these images, they generally will not compile on modern Linux distros, but they will build in this container (which is based on Fedora 30).
+Due to the age of these images, they generally will not compile on modern Linux distros, but they will build in this container (which is based on Rocky 9).
-They should also build fine on Rocky 9/RHEL9.

 To bootstrap a development container, run `./start-dev-container.sh`.
 This will build the docker image and launch the container under the name slac-buildroot-dev-container.